taviroquai/duality-demo/README.md

 1. Download zip file and extract to an Apache web directory
 2. Install dependencies with composer: php composer.phar install
+3. Give write permissions to webserver to data folder
-3. Edit config/app.php and change your local settings
+4. Edit config/app.php and change your local settings

 Minimal API Usage Example
 -------------